nmastracciFC/parking-app_mastracci/README.md

 1 Clone the repo and run `npm install`

+2 Let's migrate and seed all at once! `php artisan migrate --seed`

-2 Which branch you would like to view first?
+4 Which branch you would like to view first?
 	- `git checkout master`
 	- `git checkout dev.nam.php`

-3 Next run `npm watch` to compile the assets into the public folder
+5 Next run `npm watch` to compile the assets into the public folder

-4 Serve up the project with `php artisan serve` and enjoy on your localhost
+6 Serve up the project with `php artisan serve` and enjoy on your localhost